JMinyard1335/Bash-Installer/README.md

 If installing or running any command globally, you need access to root on your system, usually through `sudo`.

 ## BAPs (bash packages)

 I'm just going to call them `baps` for now, or bash packages.
 A bap requires a `tool.toml` file.
 I know, I know, another configuration file, but it's a simple way to handle metadata.
 I chose TOML because it is easy to read and understand.
+To create a new bash package run `installer create`

-An example file would be:
+An example tool.toml file would be:

 ```toml
 [project]